Benefits of Natural Gas Semi Truck Engines

 As cars and trucks are constantly evolving and changing, companies must continually evaluate what the best choices are on the market, both for their own best interests and for the interests of the future of the planet.
 One promising new development is compressed natural gas.
-This new technology offers many benefits, which is why here at Ecology Recycling and Transportation Services, we’ve made a commitment to transitioning to these types of semi truck engines by 2020.
+This new technology offers many benefits, which is why here at Ecology, we’ve made a commitment to transitioning to these types of semi truck engines by 2020.

 Discover just a few of the many benefits of natural gas semi truck engines below: